Carlsbad Desalination Plant EIR

-The largest seawater desalination facility in the United States produces up to 50 million gallons daily of potable water, supplying 10% of San Diego County’s water.
+The Carlsbad desalination plant is the largest seawater desalination facility in the United States, producing up to 50 million gallons daily of potable water, supplying 10% of San Diego County’s water.
 The plant ensures a locally controlled, drought-proof, high-quality supply of water for about 400,000 people.

 - Carlsbad, California